Phishing: Sentencing and Penalties

 Like other forms of identity theft, phishing does not rely upon a successful attempt.
 In other words, you can be convicted of phishing if you send out an e-mail simply in an attempt to persuade others to provide you with the desired information.
 The person who receives the message does not have to respond to you, and even if a response is sent, you do not have to use the sensitive information to be convicted of phishing.

-Federal Laws
+Federal Laws on Phishing?

 While phishing is covered under various state laws, there is no single federal statute that directly criminalizes this type of activity.
 However, there are broader federal criminal laws that do apply to phishing and other identity theft crimes.
-For example, because phishing involves solicitations that are usually sent over the Internet, the federal law against wire fraud is often used to punish phishing crime on a federal level.
+For example, because phishing involves solicitations that are usually sent over the internet, the federal law against wire fraud is often used to punish phishing crimes on a federal level.

 Talk to an Attorney